rbtnn/vim-pterm/README.md

 Pin/Unpin the terminal-buffer to current tabpage.
 This command is defined only in a terminal buffer of `:PTermOpen`.

+### :PTermNext
+Switch to the next terminal-buffer.
+This is similar to `:bnext`.
+This command is defined only in a terminal buffer of `:PTermOpen`.

+### :PTermPrevious
+Switch to the next terminal-buffer.
+This is similar to `:bprevious`.
+This command is defined only in a terminal buffer of `:PTermOpen`.

 ## Keymappings
 This plugin provides following keymappings.
 These keymappings can toggle it.
 If you do not want to these keymappings, please set `g:pterm_default_keymappings` to `v:false`.